-Vipassana Meditation in Thailand: My Experience
+Vipassana Meditation in Thailand: My full Experience

 Before signing up for these 10 days of retreat practicing Vipassana Meditation in Thailand, I was well informed to find out what this type of meditation was based on.
 Wikipedia defines it as a type of Buddhist meditation that is based on a process of self-purification through self-observation.